Which are the best hand dryers for disabled washrooms?

 For more information or for help in finding your ideal hand dryer, please contact us on 0114 3540047, use our contact us page or visit the homepage.
 You can also use our Intelligent Search Tool that helps you identify the perfect dryer for your location.

 In the trade?
 Don’t forget we can set you up with a trade account for your purchases.

-We have wholesaler, contractor, public sector and charity discounts available, please don’t hesitate to ask or find out more information by clicking here.
+We have wholesaler, contractor, public sector and charity discounts available, please don’t hesitate to ask or find out more information.